iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

 # Day 2 Application Binary Interface and basic verification flow.
   On This day, we delved deep into the lower layers on how the higher layer instructions in c are translated to machine understandable codes.
-  Just like how application program interface (API) is used by application programs to access the standard libraries, an application binary interface or system     call interface is utilised hardware resources .
+  Just like how application program interface (API) is used by application programs to access the standard libraries, an application binary interface or system     call interface is utilised to access hardware resources .
 The ISA is inherently divided into two parts: *User & System ISA* and *User ISA*  the latter is available to the   user directly by system calls.

   Now, how does the ABI access the hardware resources?
   - It uses different registers(32 in number) which are each of width `XLEN = 32 bit` for RV32 (~`XLEN = 64 for RV64`) .
 On a higher level of abstraction these       registers are accessed by their respective ABI names.